Supporting Farms of the Future

 Recommendations

-The Southeast Alberta Chamber of Commerce recommends that the Government of Canada:
+The Southeast Alberta Chamber of Commerce, along with the Canadian Chamber of Commerce, recommends that the Government of Canada:

-4. Consult with the agriculture industry associations to modernize and synchronize regulations and frameworks to speed up approval times and to be nimble ad responsive to dynamic local demands.
+- Consult with the agriculture industry associations to modernize and synchronize regulations and frameworks to speed up approval times and to be nimble and responsive to dynamic local and global demands.

 Resources